Notice: Your browser is not supported or outdated so some features of the site might not be available.

 If you encounter another variant of these headphones, please let us know in the comments, and we'll update our review.

 The Turtle Beach Stealth 500 are an entry-level headset within Turtle Beach's lineup and a step below the Turtle Beach Stealth 600 (Gen 3) Wireless.
 The Stealth 600 (Gen 3) are more expensive than the Stealth 500 and offer double the battery life, easier-to-use controls, and a few extra features in Swarm II, the Turtle Beach companion app.
 If a more neutral default sound is important to you, consider the Logitech G535 LIGHTSPEED Wireless.
-These headphones have a similar price to the Stealth 500 but don't have the huge bump in the mid-treble that can make the Turtle Beach piercing.
+These headphones have a similar price to the Stealth 500 but have a more controlled treble range.
 If you'd like to save a little money, the Logitech G435 LIGHTSPEED Wireless are cheaper than the Stealth 500, though you do sacrifice microphone quality and app support.

 If you're looking for other headphones, check out our recommendations for the best gaming headsets under $100, the best Turtle Beach headsets, and the best gaming headsets.